aaroncaraway/aaroncaraway.github.io/_pages/projects/UMJS.md

 ### 257. Showing Two Summaries

+add "side" to onMovieSelect
+GOAL: "Run comparison" in console log

 ### 258. When to Compare?

 ### 259. How to Compare?

+Update MovieDetail function

+1. Turn things into an easy-to-compare value!
+2. dollars = movieDetails.BoxOffice. replace
+3. parseInt
+4. parseFloat

 ### 260. Extracting Statistic Values

 ### 261. Parsing Number of Awards

+`if (isNaN(value)){}`

 ### 262. Applying Parsed Properties

+add data-value properties

 ### 263. Updating Styles

 ### 264. Small Bug Fix

 ### 265. App Wrapup

+MOST IMPORTANT:

+- Create _REUSABLE_ Autocomplete widget!!
+- Connect our html and js into ONE PLACE!
+- Run comparison using data-value

 ## Section 22: Javascript with the Canvas API